 Continued from Part 1…

-Having signed up for the “Mexican Outback and Camel Adventure” tour, I joined my stepmom, my stepsister, and her boyfriend, as well as a dozen or so of our fellow cruisers, on a five-hour expedition that would be highlighted by a ride on a camel.
+Having signed up for the “Mexican Outback and Camel Adventure” tour, I joined my stepmom, my stepsister, and her boyfriend, as well as a dozen or so of our fellow cruisers, on a five-hour expedition highlighted by a ride on a camel.

-Did you know that when camels walk, they use both legs on one side of their body, then both on the other?
+Did you know that when camels walk, they use both legs on one side of their body and then both on the other?
 I didn’t.
-What’s more, when walking (as in a caravan), camels walk in a single-file line, with each camel following the alpha-camel stepping into the alpha’s hoofprints, as though playing a lifelong game of Follow-the-Leader!
+What’s more, when walking (as in a caravan), camels walk in a single-file line, with each camel following the alpha caramel stepping into the alpha’s hoofprints, as though playing a lifelong game of Follow-the-Leader!
 This is to make walking on the sand simpler for the younger, weaker camels, who have the benefit of walking on the sand packed in the previous camels’ hoofprints.
-And the hooves are actually toes that spread-out, making it easier to maintain balance in the shifting sands.
+And the hooves are actually toes that spread out, making it easier to maintain balance in the shifting sands.

 In retrospect, I’m pretty impressed by the amount of Trivial Pursuit fodder we gleaned in twenty or so minutes.
 For instance, camels have three eyelids, with their upper and lower eyelids (both of which have eyelashes), as well as a third that’s a thin membrane that allows them to see during sandstorms.
 Also, camels do not store water in their humps.
 Who knew?
 It turns out that the hump is where they store fat, allowing them to dissipate heat from everywhere else on their bodies.